International Opportunity Grants (IOG) for Faculty, Staff and Administrators:

 Amounts of Funding

-The Council may fund up to a maximum of $2,500 per person for each proposal.
-Some preference may be given to new projects and research.
+Applicants may request funding up to $2,500 per person for each proposal however the average funding awarded by the Council has been approximately $1,750 per person.
 Repeat funding is possible, however not within the same fiscal year.
 In the event there are funds remaining, the committee will consider additional requests.